REAL ESTATE REALITY ZONE

 Foreclosure starts are 5.4% lower than pre-pandemic levels.
 Foreclosures are 34% less than pre-pandemic levels.
 This is because people don’t want to lose their loan payments.
 Renting somewhere would be hundreds of dollars more per month.

 Nothing shows an imminent price crash unless the greater economy tanks.
+That is unlikely.
 The real problem is that people with median incomes can't afford a median-priced house.
-That is a significant problem.
+That is a significant problem that can only be fixed with wages catching up to cost.

 We need more houses.
 If the illegal immigration situation changes, that may affect housing.
 No one knows by how much.

-Make your purchase and sale decisions based on the fact that the sales pace increases later in January.
+Make your purchase and sale decisions based on the fact that the sales pace increases starting in late January.

 Key Stats